ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `enable`.

-This is necessary to optimize the execution of complex expressions in these functions and to prevent possible exceptions (such as division by zero, when it is not expected).
+This helps optimize the execution of complex expressions in these functions and prevent possible exceptions (such as division by zero when it is not expected).